 7 Tips to Choosing a Legitimate Contractor

 Finding a good contractor – one that you can trust to keep your best interests in mind – is incredibly important no matter the home repair project.
-Choosing the wrong contractor may even end up costing you more than money in the end, it can lead to delayed completion of projects, poor workmanship and even legal problems.
+Choosing the wrong contractor may even end up costing you more than money in the end and even legal problems.

 So, how can homeowners and building owners work to choose a legitimate contractor?
 We have a few tips from the Denver District Attorney that may help:

-- Tip 1: BEWARE of contractors who use high-pressure or scare tactics to get you to make an immediate decision.
+- BEWARE of contractors who use high-pressure or scare tactics to get you to make an immediate decision.

 - Tip 2: DON’T do business with someone who comes to your door offering a deal because they say they have materials left over from another job.

-- Tip 4: Get at least 3 written bids.
+- Get at least 3 written bids.
 DON’T always choose the lowest bidder – almost all complaints to the DA’s office are contractors with very low bids.

-- Tip 5: Require the contractor to use a written contract that lists materials to be used, as well as charges and costs, and the completion date.
+- Require the contractor to use a written contract that lists materials to be used, as well as charges and costs, and the completion date.

-- Tip 6: Pay little or nothing in advance.
-Pay only the cost of materials as outlined in the contract in advance, then pay the balance only when you are satisfied, and the job has been approved by a building inspector.
+- Pay little or nothing in advance.
+Pay by credit card, not cash and keep all receipts so you can dispute charges later.
+Pay no more than 10% of the job’s total cost until the work is complete, then pay the balance only when you are satisfied, and the job has been approved by a building inspector.

-- Tip 7: Ask the contractor to show you proof that he is bonded, carries liability insurance, and covers his workers with workers compensation insurance.
+- Ask the contractor to show you proof that he is bonded, carries liability insurance, and covers his workers with workers compensation insurance.

 Information provided by: